thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 - Determine how each abuse story could realistically occur by developing threat scenarios.
 - Agree on appropriate countermeasures.

-That's really all threat modelling is.
+That's really all threat modeling is.

-The methodologies we've discussed – STRIDE, PASTA, Story-Driven Threat Modelling, Mozilla's Rapid Risk Assessment – are simply different ways of helping you ask the right questions.
-At its core, threat modelling always comes back to the same four questions we started with:
+The methodologies we've discussed – STRIDE, PASTA, Story-Driven Threat Modeling, Mozilla's Rapid Risk Assessment – are simply different ways of helping you ask the right questions.
+At its core, threat modeling always comes back to the same four questions we started with:

 - What are we working on?
 - What can go wrong?